teaconmc/Biluochun-2021/README.md

 ### `GET /api/users/?all=false&page=1&size=10`

 Retrieves all known participtants.
-The response is always `200 OK` with a JSON Array that looks like
+By default, the response is `200 OK` with a JSON Array that looks like

 ```json
 [